 - Froodian Slip — She had me at the Hitchhiker’s Guide wordplay.
 I know Heather from my days at the Insatiable Booksluts blog, and I’ve kept up with her on Facebook since then, so when I saw that she started a new blog, I grabbed my towel and stuck out my thumb.
 Heather writes about fantasy, sci-fi, zombies, Stephen King, and traditional literary fiction.
 She does blog events, challenges, and themed months — most recently Vintage Sci-Fi Month and Zombruary.
 Not all of her recommendations make it onto my TBR list (I prefer my zombies in unicorn form), but I don’t mind.
 I just love reading her bookish thoughts.

 - Off Your Radar — I will pretty much follow sj wherever she goes.
 That honestly sounded less creepy in my head, but she introduced me to one of my favorite fictional universes, and so I will gladly read anything she has to say about art of any form.
 Off Your Radar is a music blog that reflects on a single album each week.
 One person chooses and introduces the album, and the rest of the OYR crew shares their experiences/analyses of it.
-So far, sj has contributed Wilt All Rosy, by Sayde Price; This City Isn’t Big Enough, by Apes of the State; and a “Mixtape” of her own creation for OYR’s 2018 holiday special (i.e. a Spotify playlist of her favorite under-appreciated cover songs).
+So far, sj has contributed Wilt All Rosy, by Sayde Price; This City Isn’t Big Enough, by Apes of the State; a “Mixtape” of her own creation for OYR’s 2018 holiday special (i.e. a Spotify playlist of her favorite under-appreciated cover songs); and more!

 - Necromancy Never Pays — Jeanne named her blog after one of the most important lessons she’s learned from classic literature.
 She has a whole list of books that illustrate this truth, from The Odyssey to contemporary fantasy/sci-fi.
 Her blog covers mostly SFF, poetry, and contemporary fiction.
 She likes books that not only reflect contemporary issues, but offer a call to action — and she’s willing to answer that call herself, as she illustrates in her recent post on human decency and social activism.